cristian-guerrero/legion-go-tricks/README.md

   - so once you get a good working setup, you can lock your OS version and then opt to manually update whenever you want
   - great if you want a console like experience where you can "set-it-up-and-forget-it"
 - Has a read-only root filesystem, but can also be fully unlocked if necessary
-  - note: filesystem unlock does not survive OS updates
+  - note: filesystem unlock does not survive OS updates because it re-locks after an OS update.
 - Excellent support for a variety of handhelds besides the Legion Go
 - Good Dev and community support on their Discord
 - Has it's own implementation of Emulator support, etc